abublihi/laravel-external-jwt-guard/README.md

     'api-jwt' => [
         'driver' => 'external-jwt-auth', // <-- here you have to set the drive to `external-jwt-auth` 'provider' => 'users',
     ],

+    // you can set the authorization server key as seen below 'api-jwt-admin' => [
+        'driver' => 'external-jwt-auth', // <-- here you have to set the drive to `external-jwt-auth` 'provider' => 'users',
+        'auth_server_key' => 'admin', // the authorization key for admin
+    ],
     .
     .